mgree/phpenkoder/readme.txt

 decoding process can be made arbitrarily computationally intensive.
 This is similar to the idea of charging computational payments to send e-mail, only this is actually implemented.

+By default, PHPEnkoder scrambles e-mails in plaintext and in `mailto:` links.
+It additionally provides a shortcode for manual scrambling, used like so: `[enkode text="shown to non-JS browsers"]this will be scrambled[/enkode]`.

 == Installation ==